EdGrrr/csat2/doc/instruments.rst

 - **Nhour**: Hour of day (0-23 UTC)
 - **Nlat**: 180 values from 89.5°N to -89.5°S
 - **Nlon**: 360 values from -179.5° to 179.5°E

+When you define a granule with a specific hour, the returned variables will have the hour dimension removed.
+So the dimensions will typically be (Ncld, Nlat, Nlon)

+Cloud layer index (Ncld):

+   **Ncld** is the cloud layer index and takes the values 1 - 5 (or 0 to 4 in python/ numpy indexing), with 1: high, 2: Upper mid, 3: lower mid, 4: low, 5: Total
+   # 1 = High (50-300 mb), 2 = UpperMid (300-500 mb), 3 = LowerMid (500-700 mb), 4 = Low (700 mb-Surface), 5 = Total (50 mb - Surface)

 .. code-block:: python